USS Beloit

 USS Beloit (LCS-29) is a Freedom-class littoral combat ship of the United States Navy.
-She will be the first commissioned ship in naval service named after Beloit, Wisconsin.
+She is the first commissioned ship in naval service named after Beloit, Wisconsin.
 This honors the contributions Beloit has made to the US Navy, especially the engines built in its Fairbanks Morse plant, including USS Beloit's own powerplant.

 Design

 In 2002, the US Navy initiated a program to develop the first of a fleet of littoral combat ships.
 The Navy initially ordered two monohull ships from Lockheed Martin, which became known as the Freedom-class littoral combat ships after the first ship of the class, USS Freedom.
 Odd-numbered U.S. Navy littoral combat ships are built using the Freedom-class monohull design, while even-numbered ships are based on a competing design, the trimaran hull Independence-class littoral combat ship from General Dynamics.
 The initial order of littoral combat ships involved a total of four ships, including two of the Freedom-class design.
-Beloit will be the fifteenth Freedom-class littoral combat ship to be built.
+Beloit is the fifteenth Freedom-class littoral combat ship to be built.